Tinkerforge/doc/en/source/Programming_Interfaces.rst

 This generic approach makes it possible to have compatibility between all Bricks and Bricklets, including future ones.

-The High Level Programming Interface is available for Windows, Linux and Mac OS as well as mobile operating systems, such as Android, iOS and Windows Mobile.
+The High Level Programming Interface is available for Windows, Linux and Mac OS X as well as mobile operating systems, such as Android, iOS and Windows Phone.

 .. note::
  See the :ref:`tutorial` for more information on how to use it